marksto/clj-tg-bot-api/README.md

 The `martian.test/respond-with` function from the `martian-test` module is used under the hood.
 You might find it useful to explore its source code.

-Additionally, it usually makes sense to set the `:limit-rate?` to `false` for tests to bypass the built-in rate limiter and speed things up.
+Additionally, it usually makes sense to set the `:limiter-opts` to `nil` for tests to bypass the built-in rate limiter and speed things up.

 #### Custom Behaviour

 Any custom behavior can be added via [Tripod interceptors](https://github.com/frankiesardo/tripod#interceptors), which are used by Martian under the hood for everything from setting and validating parameters to performing an HTTP request.

 The `:interceptors` option is used for injecting custom interceptors into the basic interceptor chain.
-Each element of this coll is a vector of the form `[interceptor rel-pos basic-name]`, where:
+Each element of this coll is a vector of the form `[interceptor rel-position basic-name]`, where:
-- `interceptor` — a new object to add or `nil` to remove;
+- `interceptor`  — a new object to add OR `nil` to remove;
-- `rel-pos`     — may be `:before`, `:after`, `:replace`;
+- `rel-position` — keyword ∈ `#{:before :after :replace}`;
 - `basic-name`   — the name of some basic interceptor.

 Check out the `marksto.clj-tg-bot-api.core-itest` namespace for an example of leveraging the `:interceptors` option to enable VCR-based testing using the `martian-vcr` module.